TECHNOLOGIES

 Continuing a model's training on your own examples to change how it behaves, which is the right tool for style and format and the wrong tool for injecting fresh facts.

 The decision that actually matters is fine-tuning versus RAG, and people get it backwards constantly.
 RAG injects fresh, changing facts at runtime by retrieving from your data, so the answer is only as current as your last document update.
-Fine-tuning teaches durable behavior but freezes the knowledge at training time, so it is the wrong tool when your facts change.
+Fine-tuning teaches durable behavior but freezes the knowledge at training time, so it is the wrong tool when your facts change, and it will not reliably stop the model from inventing things either, since hallucination is reduced by grounding, not by tuning.
 The rule of thumb: tune for form, retrieve for facts.
 Many real systems use both, a fine-tuned model that answers in your house style, grounded by retrieval for the live data.

 The cost reality is less scary than it used to be but still real.
 You need a clean, labeled dataset (usually hundreds to thousands of examples), the training run itself, and the ongoing cost of re-tuning every time the base model improves or your requirements shift.
 That last cost is the one teams forget.
 A fine-tune is not a one-time project, it is a maintenance commitment.